-What data is processed and from what sources does this data originate?
+2. What data are processed and what sources do these data come from?

-We process the personal data that you provide to us in the course of one of the above-mentioned measures, e.g. information about your company to examine a possible investment.
-In addition, we process data that we have permissibly received from publicly accessible sources (e.g. company register).
+We process the personal data that you provide to us in the course of servicing one of the above-mentioned measures, e.g. information about your company in order to examine a possible investment.
+In addition, we process data that we have legitimately received from publicly available sources (e.g. the Commercial Register).

-Personal data includes your personal details (name, address, contact details, etc.), data relating to your project, such as project costs and financing, and information from your electronic communications with FMG (e.g. apps, cookies, etc.), as well as data required to meet legal and regulatory requirements.
+Personal data includes your personal details (name, address, contact details, etc.), information on your project, such as project costs and financing and information from your electronic communication with FMG (e.g. apps, cookies, etc.), as well as data on compliance with legal and regulatory requirements.

-For what purposes and on what legal basis is the data processed?
+3. For what purposes and on what legal basis are the data processed?

-Personal data is processed for the purpose of preparing and executing a participation agreement based on the above-mentioned measure (point 1.2).
-If no participation agreement is concluded, the data will be deleted, provided that no other legitimate interests of FMG oppose deletion.
+The processing of personal data takes place for the purpose of preparing and executing an investment agreement, which is based on the above-mentioned measure (point 1.b).
+If no investment agreement is concluded, the application documents will be deleted, provided that deletion does not conflict with any other legitimate interests of FMG.

-Where necessary, data may be processed beyond the actual performance of the contract in order to protect the legitimate interests of FMG or third parties in the context of balancing interests in favor of FMG or a third party.
+As far as necessary, in the interests of FMG or of a third party, data processing may take place beyond the actual performance of the contract in order to safeguard legitimate interests of FMG or third parties.

-If you have given us your consent to process your personal data, such data will be processed only for the purposes and to the extent agreed in the declaration of consent.
-A granted consent can be revoked at any time with effect for the future (e.g. you can object to the processing of your personal data for marketing and advertising purposes if you no longer agree to the processing of your data in the future):
+If you have given us consent to process your personal data, processing will only take place in accordance with the purposes set out in the declaration of consent and to the extent agreed therein.
+Given consent may be withdrawn at any time with effect for the future (e.g. you can object to the processing of your personal data for marketing and advertising purposes, if you no longer consent to processing in the future):